larseggert/moderation/draft-ecahc-moderation.md

 # Introduction

-This document proposes the creation of a moderation team for all of the IETF's various contribution channels.
-This moderation team is modeled after, and subsumes, the moderation team for the IETF discussion list {{?RFC9245}}.
+This document proposes the creation of a moderator team for all of the IETF's various contribution channels.
+This moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
+{{?RFC9245}}.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Motivation
+# Motivation {#motiv}

 The IETF community has defined general guidelines of conduct for personal interaction in the IETF {{?RFC7154}}, and the IESG has